 His advice for brain injury patients still working through recovery.

-Note: If you’re experiencing symptoms that won’t resolve after a traumatic brain injury, you’re not alone, and you’re not crazy.
+If you’re experiencing symptoms that won’t resolve after a traumatic brain injury, you’re not alone, and you’re not crazy.
 95% of our patients experience statistically verified brain function restoration after treatment at our clinic.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, schedule a consultation.

 An Atypical Brain Injury: Childhood Carbon Monoxide Poisoning